Cost of Living in Liechtenstein: High Prices but Strong Salaries

 Telegram

-The cost of living in Liechtenstein is approximately 2.3 times the world average.
-A single person should budget between CHF 2,500 and CHF 3,500 per month for basic expenses, including rent, mandatory health insurance, and groceries.
-While daily essentials are expensive, high average salaries typically offset these costs.
+The cost of living in Liechtenstein is approximately 2.2 times the world average.
+A single person should budget between CHF 2,500 and CHF 3,500 per month for basics like rent, mandatory health insurance, and groceries.
+Daily essentials cost more here, but high average salaries usually balance it out.

 Key takeaways

-• Housing is the biggest expense: Rent averages CHF 1,500+ for central apartments.
+• Housing is the biggest expense: Rent averages around CHF 1,200 for one-bedrooms and more for bigger places.

-• Mandatory costs are high: Health insurance and transport passes are non-negotiable budget items.
+• Mandatory costs are high: Health insurance and transport passes are must-haves in your budget.

-• Salaries match the cost: High net incomes generally preserve purchasing power.
+• Salaries match the cost: High net incomes generally preserve your purchasing power.

-• Shop smart: Groceries, especially meat and dairy, are priced at a premium.
+• Shop smart: Groceries, especially meat and dairy, carry a premium price.

 Cost of Housing and Utilities